azat-co/practicalnode/chapter4/chapter4.md

       span= "escaped: " + arr[i]
 ```

-The Pug above produces this HTML which does NOT include JavaScript but the result of the JavaScript code:
+The Pug above produces this HTML which does *NOT include* JavaScript, but the result of the JavaScript code because this JS is a compile-time JS for Pug not for a browser later.
+Resulting HTML has only `<ul>` and `<li>` elements:

 ```html
 <ul>